rehierl/node-tree-outliner/1-1-1-graph-theory/1-4-subgraph.md

 Note that there is in general no requirement or limitation as to how the subset of vertices `T` is formed.
 That is, even the empty graph `Ø` is an induced subgraph to any graph (i.e. `Ø := G[{}]`).
-Also, and because `T` may contain disconnected vertices that are disconnected in `G`, an induced subgraph `S := (T,U)` is in general not guaranteed to be connected.
+Also, and because `T` may contain vertices that are disconnected in `G`, an induced subgraph `S := (T,U)` is in general not guaranteed to be connected.

 Note that there is no freedom as to how the edge-subset `U` is formed.
 That is, the edge-subset `U` can be understood as a consequence of the vertex-subset `T`.